Disclaimer for Shirley's Wellness Cafe

 • Obesity is a significant health problem in many pets, and can contribute to major disease.
 Learn more about the causes, diagnosis, associated risks, treatment and prevention of obesity in pets.

-Optimum Pet Nutrition to Prevent Obesity
+Optimum Pet Nutrition for Weight Management to Prevent Obesity

 Many of our pets' disease and suffering can be prevented or cured with optimum nutrition A growing number of veterinarians state that processed pet food is the main cause of illness and premature death in the modern dog and cat.